 From an early age, I was trained in the tradition of drawing, painting and sculpture and felt equally competent doing either.
 As a student I figured out how to combine all three and apply them through ceramics.
 That is how I found my niche and I have been using this formula ever since.

-At school I studied the futuristic utility ware of Nora Gubrandsen and Sevres porcelain.
-I was also influenced by Picasso`s sculpture, Leger`s painting, graffiti art and Hip-Hop culture.
+At school I studied the futuristic utility ware of Nora Gulbrandsen and Sevres porcelain.
+I was also influenced by Picasso`s sculpture, Leger`s painting, graffiti art, skateboard and Hip-Hop culture.
 My working method, mixing flat and round, my studies and early influences all come to play